mateosalta/BLARG/README.md

 ###Why a shell script?

 Although the initial writing of BLARG was complex, and it seemed to complicated to detect multiple devices thus the name including "Galimatias".
-However; Writing it as a shell script allows for adding any command line tool to the functionality of the program, you can add a section at the begining to rsync data from a network drive then bluecast a file off of that, add a command to e-mail someone for every file sent, considering the flexibility the posibilites are endless.
+However; Writing it as a shell script allows for adding any command line tool to the functionality of the program with little coding skill, you can add a section at the begining to rsync data from a network drive then bluecast a file off of that, add a command to e-mail someone for every file sent, considering the flexibility the posibilites are endless.